 According to Spotify, I listened to 462 music genres over 2020.
-I did not know that there could be that many genres, and I’m certain I couldn’t name them.
-At the end of a year’s listening for those signed up to the service, they send a cheery, personalised summary of your year’s listening, packed with statistics and charts to make you listening habits sound like some glorious adventure (which, of course, is what they should be).
+I did not know that there could be that many genres, and I’m certain I couldn’t name them all.
+At the end of a year’s listening for those signed up to the service, they send a cheery, personalised summary of your year’s listening, packed with statistics and charts to make your listening habits sound like some glorious adventure (which, of course, is what they should be).
 So I find that I listened to folk most, then avant-garde jazz, then ‘drone folk’.
 What is drone folk?
 It sounds rather suspiciously like something accompanied by bagpipes, but I’m absolutely certain I did not listen to a single set of bagpipes all year.
 The mystery must remain.

 Anyway, next up in my reviews of the year is music.
 It’s been a year of discovery certainly (I listened to 494 artists that were new to me, Spotify informs me), marked by three periods of obsession, when all I could listen to was one sub-genre, one instrument, and one musical family.
 Some highlights are below, with a significant omission.
 Bob Dylan, who has had an astonishing year, must get his own review of year.